RobinLinus/coins-legacy/notes/succinct-fullnode.md

 A total overhead of about `1.83 MB + 1.15 MB - 168 kBytes ~ 2.8 MB / block` is necessary.

 This proves inclusion and reduces our required knowledge of the UTXO set to the question, if a particular output is actually unspent.
+In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.

 ### Output Number
 We can address every output ever happened with a simple scheme: `block_index/transaction_index/output_index`.